Dimitar Telkiyski: Hapoel Ramat Gan

 On 10 August 2010, Telkiyski along with his teammate Elin Topuzakov went to Israel, to join Hapoel Ramat Gan.

 Lokomotiv Sofia

 In October 2011 Telkiyski return to Bulgaria and sign with Lokomotiv Sofia but leaves it in early December, due to financial problems in the club.

 Chernomorets Burgas

 On 21 December 2011, Telkiyski signed with Chernomorets Burgas.
 He played only 4 games because heavy injury received on 21 March.
 And leaves the club in June, when his contract expired.

 Lokomotiv Sofia

 In June 2012 Telkiyski returned to Lokomotiv Sofia.

 International career

-Telkiyski made his debut for the senior national team of his country on 17 November 2004, in the 0:0 draw with Azerbaijan in a friendly match.
+Telkiyski made his debut for the senior national team on 17 November 2004, in the 0:0 draw with Azerbaijan in a friendly match.

 Playing style

 Telkiyski plays as a winger or as a central midfielder.
 He is famous with his free-kicks and penalty kicks.
 His strong foot is the right one.
 Mecho is a fast player, who can dribble very well, which often makes him hard for marking.
-He makes a lot of assists.
+He makes many assists.